 Introduction

 Parkinson’s disease (PD) is a disease that can be recognized by several symptomps which may appear such as decrease of motor functions, autonomic dysfunction, hallucinations, and depression (DeMaagd and Philip 2015).
 As the disease may worsening and cause pneumonia, which can threaten the patient’s life.
 Furthermore, The disease not only can lower patient’s quality of life, but also may impact their family and society (DeMaagd and Philip 2015).
 The disease burden was estimated will arise from 4.1 to 4.6 million in 2005 to 8.3 to 9.3 million in 2030 (Dorsey et al. 2007) , which may largely impact crowded nations in particular several asian countries such as China, India, and Indonesia.
-Currently, PD’s has been known as one of most common neurodegenerative disorders with incidence ranging from 16 to 19 per 100,000 people per year. , (Twelves et al. 2003; Lebouvier et al. 2009; World Health Organization 2004) and expected to overcome cancer as the second most common cause of death in 2040.
-Furthermore, economical burden of PD direct and indirect cost of treatment reached US$ 1100 million worldwide.(Twelves et al. 2003; World Health Organization 2004)
+Currently, PD’s has been known as one of most common neurodegenerative disorders with incidence ranging from 16 to 19 per 100,000 people per year (Twelves et al. 2003; Lebouvier et al. 2009; World Health Organization 2004) and expected to overcome cancer as the second most common cause of death in 2040.
+Furthermore, economical burden of PD direct and indirect cost of treatment reached US$ 1100 million worldwide (Twelves et al. 2003; World Health Organization 2004).

-Parkinson disease is the second-most common neurodegenerative disorder.
-Parkinson disease is part of Degenerative Disease, a disease that can occur because of the physicological function decreased as the effect of aging.
-Right now, the global prevalence for PD is estimated at 0.3% overall, also increases sharply to >3% for those >80 years old (Poewe et al. 2017).
-The prevalence of PD in Indonesia is estimated at 876 665 citizens (Noviani et al. 2010).
-PD can be classified as misfolding diseases.
-The disease which known as neurons dysfunctions which mostly impact dopaminergic receptors due to several factors such as ROS induced cell death (Dias et al. 2013), protein misfolding (Tan et al. 2009), or changes of proteins that responsible for vesicle trafficking (Clara and Verstreken 2012), Gprotein activations (Odagaki and Toyoshima 2006), and many proteins which should noticed carefully. should Proteins interact with each other in carrying out its function and often called as protein-protein interaction (Chang et al. 2016).
+Parkinson disease, the disease which known as neurons dysfunctions which mostly impact dopaminergic receptors due to several factors such as ROS induced cell death (Dias et al. 2013), protein misfolding (Tan et al. 2009), or changes of proteins that responsible for vesicle trafficking (Clara and Verstreken 2012), Gprotein activations (Odagaki and Toyoshima 2006), and many proteins which should noticed carefully.
+Proteins interact with each other in carrying out its function and often called as protein-protein interaction (Chang et al. 2016).
 Protein-protein interaction (PPI) is a good representation for unravelling protein functions, disease-disease and disease-gene associations (Liu et al. 2015; Chang et al. 2016).
-Therefore, the protein-protein interaction (PPI) analysis to predict protein candidates that play a role during the disease progresion , provides a better understanding of multifactorial degenerative diseases including Parkinson’s Disease.
+Therefore, the protein-protein interaction (PPI) analysis to predict significant protein candidates that play a role during the disease progresion , provides a better understanding of multifactorial degenerative diseases including Parkinson’s Disease.

 Currently, there are many databases that stores PPI information, such as STRING.
 STRING database (string-db.org) is a PPI database with the largest number of organism and proteins (Szklarczyk et al. 2018).
 The database provides two types of interaction, the first one is experimental data obtained from experiments.
 The second type is prediction interaction data obtained from many methods, including co-expression analysis, detection of shared selective signal across genomes, text-mining and computational transfer knowledge based on gene ontology (Szklarczyk et al. 2018).
 Experimental proteins interaction information in STRING collected from other databases such as BIND, DIP, GRID, HPRD,IntAct, MINT,and PID.